douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * elektora - electoral
 * elektoro - elector
 * elektra - electric
+* elektrodo - electrode
 * elektronika libro - ebook
+* elektrono - electron
 * elemento - element
+* elfo - elf
+* elfosi - to excavate
 * eligi - to discharge
+* elimini - to eliminate
 * eliri - to exit, to go out
+* elito - elite
+* elmigranto - emigrant
+* elmigri - to emigrate
 * elmontrado - exhibition, display
 * elmontri - to demonstrate
 * elparolado - speech
+* elpeli - to expel, to evict
 * elpensi - to contrive, to devise
-* elsendi - to send out, to broadcast
+* elsendi - to send out, to broadcast, to emit
 * elsendisto - broadcaster
+* elspezi - to expend
-* elspezo - expense
+* elspezo - expense, expenditure
 * elstara - outstanding
-* elstari - to stand out
+* elstari - to stand out, to excel
 * elteni - to endure, to withstand
 * eltrenĵo - clipping
 * eltrovi - to discover
 * eluzi - to wear out, to use up
 * elveni - to come out
 * elverŝiĝi - to spill out
+* elvoki - to elicit
-* elĉerpi - to deplete
+* elĉerpi - to deplete, to exhaust
-* elĵeti - to cast out
+* elĵeti - to cast out, to eject
 * elŝiri - to tear out
 * elŝutado - downloading
 * elŝuti - to download
 * elŝuto - download
 * emancipatio - emancipation
 * emancipo - emancipation
+* embarasi - to embarrass
+* embrio - embryo
 * emerĝi - to emerge
 * emfazi - to emphasize
 * emfazo - emphasis
 * emi - to tend, to be inclined
+* emirlando - emirate
+* emiro - emir
+* emisio - emission
 * emocia - emotional
 * emocio - emotion
 * empiria - empirical